 - If your priority date is not current, then you do not have the option to concurrently file.
 You must file the I-140 as a standalone petition, without the I-485.

 Step 2: If your priority date is current, to decide whether to concurrently file, you should then consider whether your I-140 is eligible for premium processing.
 Premium processing allows you to receive a decision within 15-45 days of filing depending on the type of petition.
-EB-1A petitions are eligible for 15-day premium processing, and premium processing for EB-2 NIWs will roll out over the course of 2022.
+EB-1A petitions are eligible for 15-day premium processing, and EB-2 NIWs are eligible for 45-day premium processing.
 I-485s are not eligible for premium processing.

 If you are filing with premium processing, you may want to file your I-140 as a standalone petition since you’ll receive the final decision relatively quickly.
 Once you know your I-140 is approved, you can start the I-485 process.
 This way, you will not waste time, money, and effort on the concurrent I-485 filing if the I-140 is not successful.